interstar/cardigan-bay/bedrock/MediaFiles.md

 ----

-Note you can also link to a particular media file as in the next card.
+Note you can also :filelink to a particular media file as in the next card.

 ----
 :filelink